idfy-io/docs/apidocs.md

 # Introduction
-The Idfy API is a RESTful API that use the OAuth 2.0 protocol for authorization.
+The Idfy API is a RESTful API that uses the OAuth 2.0 protocol for authorization.
 All request and response bodies are formatted in JSON.

 # Getting started